-Private room with four twin-sized beds in our spacious first floor guest flat at The Detroit Homestead, a working urban farmstead and bicycle shop near Detroit's New Center.
+Private room with four twin-sized beds and a single-person hammock in our spacious first floor guest flat at The Detroit Homestead, a working urban farmstead and bicycle shop near Detroit's New Center.
 Perfect for groups and families with kids!

 Welcome to The Detroit Homestead, a working urban farm and guest home located in the heart of Detroit!
 In September of 2012, we purchased and began renovating this circa-1916 brick duplex because of its convenient location in a friendly neighborhood and historic features.
 Now, we are happy to be a home away from home to travelers from around the world!

-THE BUNK ROOM at The Detroit Homestead is a cozy, PRIVATE, purpose-built bunk room with FOUR TWIN-sized BUNK BEDS, each including a reading light, work space, and privacy curtain.
+THE BUNK ROOM at The Detroit Homestead is a cozy, PRIVATE, purpose-built bunk room with FOUR TWIN-sized BUNK BEDS, each including a reading light, work space, and privacy curtain AND a single-person HAMMOCK!
 Perfect for groups and individuals traveling on a budget!

 Additional booking options available at The Detroit Homestead through AirBnB include:

 ~THE SEA ROOM: KING-sized PRIVATE bedroom with closet, ceiling fan, dresser and double window overlooking our urban farm;

 ~THE BIRD ROOM: QUEEN-sized PRIVATE bedroom with closet, ceiling fan, and double window overlooking our urban farm;

 ~ENTIRE first-floor guest flat